Do you have a question related to applying? You may find the answer you're seeking here.

 There's no magic formula to determine what to write.
 Your personal statement should be just that: personal.
 It's your opportunity to tell a law school why they should admit you over 10 other people who all want that seat in the class.
 Take the opportunity to highlight your strengths.
 What makes you different from the rest of the pool?
 What do you hope to achieve with a legal education?
 How are you going to make this school glad that they admitted you?
 What will you add to the legal profession?

 For more information, review our tips.
-In addition, we've created a personal statement workshop for Illinois undergraduates to help give you some ideas about how to get started.
-For more information and to learn how to sign up, view our calendar.
+In addition, we've created a personal statement workshop to help give you some ideas about how to get started.
+For more information and to register, view our calendar.
 Our blog also contains many articles, tips, and resources about writing an effective personal statement.

 Yes, you really do.
 Law school applications will ask applicants to disclose any citations, violations of the law (sometimes including traffic tickets), and academic dishonesty or probation.
 They might also ask other relevant questions about your character.
 This is partly because they want to know the type of people who will be representing their school for the rest of their lives, and partly because the Board of Admissions to the Bar will thoroughly investigate your character before allowing you to take the bar exam.